 If you want to advertise a lost pet in Cambridge, there are regulations on how to advertise when putting up posters on street furniture.
 Further information can be found on the flytipping page.

-If you believe your pet has been stolen you should report it to Cambridgeshire Police on 101.
+If you believe your pet has been stolen you should report it to Cambridgeshire Police.

 Report a stray dog

 If you find a stray dog in Cambridge you are legally required to report it.

 - Call our Customer Service Centre on 01223 457900 or

 - Email firstname.lastname@example.org

 - Evenings and weekend: Call our out-of-hours number: 0300 303 8389